google-deepmind/mujoco/doc/modeling.rst

 automatically generate all the bodies/vertices and connect them with suitable elements.
 We can also create grids and other topologies automatically.
 This machinery makes it easy to create very large flexes, involving thousands or even tens of thousands of bodies, elements and edges.
 Obviously such simulations will not be fast.
-Even for medium-sized flexes, pruning of collision pairs and essential.
+Even for medium-sized flexes, pruning of collision pairs is essential.
 This is why we have developed elaborate methods for pruning self-collisions; see XML reference.

 In case of 3D flexes made of tetrahedra, it may be useful to examine how the flex is "triangulated" internally.
 We have